Verifying the Hashgraph Consensus Algorithm: The Algorithm

+Observe that $P_j$ depends only on events created earlier than the first round-$j$ witness, so it is settled before any round-$j$ event is created.
+Thus, by the probability assumption, $P_j$ is independent of all honest round-$j$ coin flips.
+Similarly, $\neg P_j$ is also independent of all honest round-$j$ coin flips.
+Therefore, for every round $j$, the probability of $Q_j$ is at least $2^{-N}$, since there can be no more than $N$ honest, timely witnesses in any round.
+Each of the $Q$s are also independent (the timeliness proviso ensures that each coin round is settled before the next).
+Therefore, $Q$ will eventually hold. \end{proofsketch}

+In any remaining results that rely on probability, we take good coins as an antecedent.
+This will allow us to use purely logical reasoning in the sequel.

-\begin{theorem}[Termination] For every witness $x$, there exists $z$ and $\beta$ such that $\decide(x, z, \beta)$. \end{theorem} \begin{proof} Let $i$ be the round of $x$.
-Let $j$, $y$, and $\beta$ be as given by Lemma~\ref{lem:good-coins}.
-We claim that every round $j$ vote will be $\beta$.
-Then, let $z$ be an arbitrary round $j+1$ witness.
-By Lemma~\ref{lem:round-elim}, $z$ receives votes from a supermajor set, and $j+1$ is not a coin round, so $\decide(x, z, \beta)$.
+\begin{theorem}[Termination] Suppose good coins.
+Then for every witness $x$, there exists $z$ and $\beta$ such that $\decide(x, z, \beta)$. \end{theorem} \begin{proof} Let $i$ be the round of $x$.
+Then let $j$, $y$, and $\beta$ be as given by good coins.
+Let $z$ be the first round-$(j+2)$ witness.